About Swabhiman Samiti

 The journey of Swabhiman Samiti began in 2003, even before its formal registration, in the Nichlaul Block of Maharajganj district.
 During this period, Ms. Mamta Verma (Founder President) and Mr. Vinod Prajapati (Secretary) were working as project workers under the Musahar Development Initiative, focusing on the social and economic upliftment of the Musahar community—one of the most marginalized and excluded groups in the region.

 While facilitating access to project benefits, they encountered a deeper and more systemic problem: government welfare schemes were often not reaching the rightful beneficiaries.
-Families who needed support the most—particularly Musahar households—were excluded due to corruption, misidentification, and lack of awareness.
+Families who needed support the most—particularly Musahar households—were excluded due to corruption, misidentification, lack of awareness, and unequal access to opportunities.

 Rather than limiting their work to service delivery, they chose to challenge this injustice.
+They believed that development should not be charity but a process that enables communities to claim their rights, participate in decisions, and shape their own future.
 They began advocating that public resources must reach only those who are genuinely eligible, and that marginalized communities must be empowered to demand accountability.

 To strengthen this effort, a Community-Based Organization (CBO) called “Musahar Manch” was formed.
 Through collective action, sustained dialogue with local governance institutions, and grassroots mobilization, Musahar Manch succeeded in ensuring that ineligible names were removed from beneficiary lists and that deserving families gained access to government schemes.
 This was not merely an administrative correction—it was a restoration of dignity, fairness, and self-respect.